ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 1. View the objects by specifying the CID `<CID>` returned in the previous step:

     :::tip
-    The example below uses `curl` as the browser, but you can open the IPFS url in other browsers.
+    The example below uses `curl` as the browser, but you can open the IPFS address in other browsers.
 Depending on the state of the network, `curl` may take a while due to public gateways being overloaded or having a hard time reaching you.
     :::

     ```bash